Considerations for Using Your VA Loan Benefits as a Veteran

 If you have never used your VA home loan benefits and are planning to retire or separate from the military, there are some issues to consider.
 For example, if you are not retiring, but separating from the military, buying a home may be more complicated if you don’t have a job lined up at loan application time.
-This is not a problem in all cases, but for some applicants, it is a factor to consider.
+This is not a problem in all cases, but it is a factor to consider for some applicants.

 Why?
 VA loan rules have minimum employment and income guidelines.
 Not necessarily a dollar amount, but instead minimum time on the job may be required depending on the nature of the employment and other variables.
 And what about the applicant who has separated but is still searching for work?

 Your lender will need income to verify for the loan and if your job hunt winds up taking longer than you anticipate, that might be a complicating factor when it comes to loan approval.
-It’s smart to consider talking to a loan officer long before you actually decide to retire or separate if you want to buy a home after becoming a civilian again.
+It’s smart to talk to a loan officer long before you decide to retire or separate if you want to buy a home after becoming a civilian again.

 Your lender may have requirements to certify how much time you have remaining in your current enlistment or commission; the lender may not be able to approve a home loan without a minimum service commitment or evidence that you have accepted a job that will begin after you retire or separate.